matanui159/ReplaySorcery/README.md

   - Add sound effect for when it saves
   - Add configuration option for changing hotkey
   - Allow downscaling before saving
-  - Add configuration option for changing scaler options
-  - Improve performance of scaler, potentially using swscale from FFmpeg